-The Criminal Investigations Division is comprised of nine specialized units staffed by 35 investigators and six civilian employees whom investigate all manner of crimes, both misdemeanor and felony.
+The Criminal Investigations Division is comprised of eight specialized units staffed by 35 investigators and six civilian employees whom investigate all manner of crimes, both misdemeanor and felony.
 The Division strives to investigate and solve crimes in a timely manner with a positive outcome for the citizens and businesses in Round Rock.

 Commander Justin Carmichael

 The division is responsible for the following investigations and police services:

 - high-technology related crimes & forgery

 - forensic examination of evidence and photographic service

 The Crime Scene Unit is responsible for the collection, documentation and preservation of all evidence recovered at crime scenes.
 This unit is also responsible for fingerprint development/examination and operating the department’s evidence-processing lab.